 Disclosure Forms and Copyright Agreements

-All authors listed on the manuscript must complete both the electronic copyright agreement. (in the case of acceptance)
+In the case of acceptance, all authors listed on the manuscript must complete the electronic copyright agreement.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.